Abhiek187/abhiek187.github.io/README.md

 - Continuous updates and improvements

 ## Dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 [React Router](https://reacttraining.com/react-router) was used to create the single-page experience.<br>
-[gh-pages](https://github.com/tschaub/gh-pages) was used to deploy the website in the main branch.
+[gh-pages](https://github.com/tschaub/gh-pages) was used to deploy the website to the gh-pages branch.

 To create a local copy, you'll need the following command line programs:

 - git: `apt-get install git`
 - npm (part of Node.js):

 ```
 sudo apt update
 sudo apt install nodejs npm
 ```

 - serve: `npm i serve`

 ## Running the Program

 Click on [this link](https://abhiek187.github.io) to view my website on GitHub Pages.

 -OR-

 Start by setting up the local environment:

 ```
 git clone https://github.com/Abhiek187/abhiek187.github.io.git
 cd abhiek187.github.io
 npm install
 ```

 Make sure to keep in the mind the [branches](#branches) when doing development work.
-If just running the program, stick to the **dev** branch.
+If just running the program, stick to the **main** branch.

 ## Available Scripts